February is Financial Aid Awareness Month

 Myth #5: I only have to apply for student financial aid and complete the FAFSA once, before I enter my first year of college.
 So I don’t have to worry about filling out the FAFSA ever again!

 FACT: As an enrolled college student, you must complete and submit a FAFSA every year in order to continue receiving student financial assistance.
-An updated FAFSA will reflect any annual changes in your family’s financial situation.
+An updated FAFSA reflects any annual changes, good or bad, in your family’s financial situation.
 This could impact the configuration of your financial aid award package for the better.
-If, however, your family should win the lottery, then you won’t have any further student financial need.
+Remember, FAFSA info and federal tax info are key review elements in the financial aid award process.
+If, however, your family should win the lottery, then you won’t have any further need to apply for student financial assistance.😁

 Myth #6: There’s no rush when it comes to completing and submitting the FAFSA form.